Establishing Fault After a Car AccidentStaff Attorney2022-03-05T14:33:51-08:00

 Establishing Fault In Court

-If your claim is taken to court, fault is established through formal legal proceedings.
+If your claim is taken to court, the fault is established through formal legal proceedings.
 In this case, the Nevada Rules of Evidence come into play.
 The jury will listen to your side of the story, the opposing party’s side of the story, and they will evaluate all evidence presented to them to make a formal determination as to who is at fault.

 Evidence evaluated will typically include witness testimony, photo/video evidence, skid marks, and vehicular damage.
 Each party will have the chance to present their evidence, but the evidence must be admissible in court.